-As a hopeless worshiper of Susan Sontag, I’ve been ravenously devouring the newly released As Consciousness Is Harnessed to Flesh: Journals and Notebooks, 1964-1980 (public library) — an extraordinary look at the inner world of a genius, oscillating between conviction and insecurity in the most beautifully imperfect and human way possible.
+As a deep admirer of Susan Sontag, I’ve been ravenously devouring the newly released As Consciousness Is Harnessed to Flesh: Journals and Notebooks, 1964-1980 (public library) — an extraordinary look at the inner world of a genius, oscillating between conviction and insecurity in the most beautifully imperfect and human way possible.
 From detailed notes on her formidable media diet of literature and film to her intense love affairs and infatuations to her meditations on society’s values and vices, the hefty volume is a true cultural treasure.

 Among its many highlights is an entry from September 16, 1965, written during a trip to Paris:

 Find the inconsistency

 Instance of (3):

 I am against censorship.
 In all forms.
 Not just for the right of masterpieces— high art— to be scandalous.

 But what about children?
 Not even for them?
 Horror comics, etc.